 You don’t want to move into your new home, step into the shower for the first time, and feel the water coming out at an unsatisfying trickle.
 As always, ask your agent or seller for permission to turn on faucets or the shower to check the water pressure and make sure that you are getting consistent hot water.
 This can also help you identify any potential plumbing issues beyond low water pressure, like a dripping or leaking sink, poor drainage, or inconsistent water temperatures.

 Having some outdoor space is a huge selling point for many potential buyers, and it’s good in general to know exactly how much land you are getting with a deal.
 If you are viewing a house with a yard, determine exactly where the property lines end.
-Ask about any HOA regulations regarding fences, pools, or other potential outdoor installations you have in mind.
+Ask about any HOA fees and regulations regarding fences, pools, or other potential outdoor installations you have in mind.
 Some yards may also have a storage shed or children’s playset.
 If it’s something you like, ask if those outdoor elements are staying with the home.

 This is something to ask yourself as you walk through the house.
 Even if you don’t have a lot of tech and devices to worry about, having enough outlets is a big advantage and something you can easily take for granted.
 Not having enough electrical outlets can potentially lead to a network of extension cords and surge protectors, which can overload your system and contribute to some real dangers.
 Furthermore, adding more outlets later on can lead to the expensive process of rewiring your whole home.

 While landlines are certainly an option, most people rely on their mobile devices these days.
 Even if you don’t make many calls or use your phone often, having a good, reliable cell signal throughout your entire home offers peace of mind.
 Whether you have an emergency or just want to make a call, you don’t want to have to hunt around the house for one bar of cell service.